12 Best Cafes in Colchester Town Centre — Independent Coffee Shops Worth Visiting

 10. Black Sheep Coffee — Best Chain Alternative

-11. Greyfriars Hotel Café — Best for a Quieter Colchester Experience
+11. Greyfriars Hotel Café — Best for a Quieter Experience

 Address: High Street, Colchester CO1 1UG

-The Greyfriars Hotel at the top of the High Street has a café and lounge area that is open to non-residents and provides a quieter, more relaxed alternative to the independent coffee shops when the town centre is busy.
+The Greyfriars Hotel at the top of the High Street has a café and lounge area open to non-residents.
+It provides a quieter, more relaxed alternative to the independent coffee shops when the town centre is busy.
 The hotel also serves afternoon tea and light lunches.
 Its position near Colchester Castle makes it a convenient stop on a historic tour of the city.

 12. The Minories Art Gallery Café — Best for Culture and Coffee